Articles

 Here's why bandwidth monitoring should be a priority:

 • Platform migration assessment: When moving from platforms like WordPress, HubSpot or Framer, understanding your current bandwidth usage helps you choose the right Webflow plan and avoid additional costs.
+If you're planning a migration, our Webflow migration quality checklist covers everything you need to verify before, during, and after the switch.

 • Growth management: As your site traffic increases, you'll need to stay ahead of your bandwidth needs to maintain optimal performance and avoid reaching your plan's limits.